This traditional Canadian butter tarts recipe is decadent and delicious, and the individual portions makes them easy to serve for a crowd.

 Which means, depending on where you buy your flour, you need different amounts of the ingredients to make the pastry turn out.

-The butter tarts filling is much simpler than the pastry.
+Making the butter tarts filling is much simpler than the pastry.

 Mix the butter and the sugar together until it is very light and fluffy (the sugar should be dissolved in the butter).